26 Types of Moths in Washington State

 This can also be an option for those looking for a more natural way of controlling leafrollers, such as introducing predators or parasites that feed on them.

-Furthermore, regular inspections and early detection of leafrollers can help reduce their population and mitigate the damage caused by them.
+Furthermore, regular inspections and early detection of leafrollers can help reduce their population and mitigate the damage they cause.

 3. Lunate Zale Moth